mayank-kr/mayank-kr/README.md

 - 👋 Hi, I’m Mayank Kumar, a CSE undergrad at Indian Institute of Information Technology, Guwahati
-- 👀 I’m interested in Web Development and Competitive Programming
+- 👀 I’m interested in Machine Learning
-- 💞️ I’m looking to collaborate on Web Development projects
+- 💞️ I’m looking to collaborate on ML/AI based projects
 - 📫 How to reach me :
 <br>Email - kmayank38@gmail.com
 <br>LinkedIn - https://www.linkedin.com/in/mayank-kumar2002/